cheyrou23/using-cloud/help-for-end-users/README.md

-## Help for end users to use common cloud applications securely
+## Help using common cloud applications securely

 This guidance provides help for end users on common cloud applications.
 It includes: